kylewstewart/sinatra-basic-views-lab-web-040317/README.md

 ## Objectives

 1. Set a controller action to render a separate view
 2. Render HTML in the view

 ## Instructions

 <img src="https://s3.amazonaws.com/learn-verified/bowling.gif" hspace="10" align="right" width="300px">

 You've been hired to build an app for the local bowling alley.
+They want a page that displays their (1)regular hours
+(2)dates of tournaments
-They want a page that displays their regular hours, dates of tournaments, bowling alley bar menus, and eventually, a way to reserve and pay for a lane online.
+(3)bowling alley bar menus, and eventually, a way to (4)reserve and pay for a lane online.

 But for now, they'll settle for just the basics.